The Lost World: Jurassic Park (arcade game): Reception

-In Japan, Game Machine listed The Lost World: Jurassic Park on their September 1, 1997 issue as being the third most-successful dedicated arcade game of the month.
+In Japan, Game Machine listed The Lost World: Jurassic Park as the third most successful dedicated arcade game of August 1997.

 GamePro wrote that the game, when it was unveiled at E3, "was so cool, it earned ShowStopper status even as a display," while Next Generation wrote that it was, "Easily one of the most impressive titles at E3".
 Electronic Gaming Monthly called it "Probably the most impressive of the arcade games featured [at E3 1997]".
 Next Generation also reported, "Some rival companies privately admitted: 'This game is so exciting, it could have become a hit even without the licensed property behind it.'"
 After the game's release, Johnny Ballgame of GamePro wrote that the graphics "are a giant leap forward for gun games in terms of sight and speed."
 Computer and Video Games wrote that the graphics "look amazingly authentic".
 Sega Saturn Magazine wrote that the game's graphics "are to die for", noting that the game featured "the best dinosaurs ever seen outside of the cinema".
 Arcade magazine called the game "hours of mindless fun," and "a fantastic coin-op shooter which bore little resemblance to its cinematic cousin".

 The Lost World: Jurassic Park was a runner-up for "Arcade Game of the Year" (behind NFL Blitz) at Electronic Gaming Monthly's 1997 Editors' Choice Awards.

 Anthony Baize of AllGame rated The Lost World: Jurassic Park four and a half stars out of five, and wrote, "The programmers did an excellent job to make gamers feel as if they are in the middle of an island with crazed dinosaurs as far as the eye can see."
 Baize praised the graphics, writing that the game "is a masterpiece.
 The graphics look as if they have been lifted from its namesake movie. [...]
 The dinosaurs look and sound real.
 That is fairly amazing."
 However, Baize criticized the game's loud sounds, saying that "the deafening sound coming from the speakers may be The Lost World: Jurassic Parks only real flaw.
 There is a line where anything can be considered to be too loud, and The Lost World: Jurassic Park crosses that line.
 While the loud sound is supposed to engage the gamer thoroughly, it can be distracting. [...]
 The sound is a bit too loud, but that should not keep anyone from playing it."

 In 2012, CraveOnline included the game on its list of "8 Arcade Games We Want Revived."
 In 2017, TechRadar ranked The Lost World: Jurassic Park among the 50 best arcade games of all time, writing that it was remembered as "the only good Jurassic Park game" and that its graphics were "unmatched" at the time of its release, while concluding that it "still makes us long for a proper Jurassic Park game every time we see it."